Open this photo in gallery:

 So far, however, the situation has proven manageable.
 Mortgage stress tests worked, pinched homeowners extended their amortization lengths, incomes grew and interest rates retreated.

 “To date, most borrowers have managed this risk well.
-With the final wave of these renewals set to happen over the next 12 months, we expect this risk to have fully passed by the second half of 2027,” deputy governor Toni Gravelle said in the press conference opening statement.
+With the final wave of these renewals set to happen over the next 12 months, we expect this risk to have fully passed by the second half of 2027,” deputy governor Toni Gravelle said in the news conference opening statement.

-For homeowners with fixed-rate mortgages renewing over the next year, the bank expects them to see a roughly 15-per-cent increase in their monthly payments on average.
+For homeowners with fixed-rate mortgages renewing over the next year, the bank expects them to see a roughly 15-per-cent increase in their monthly payments, on average.
 This represents about 12 per cent of all outstanding mortgages.

 While the risks stemming from Canadian household balance sheets remain largely unchanged, other vulnerabilities are increasing, the bank said.